 - salvadoreans cultural information

-- popular el salvador food
+- what culture is el salvador food